-Join David Rivers for an in-depth discussion in this video The history of SCORM, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video The history of SCORM, part of Learning SCORM and Tin Can API.

 - To better understand what SCORM is all about,…it may help to take a look at the history of SCORM…and how it has evolved to become what it is today.…It was actually back in 2001…when the ADL completed its first set of standards,…which became the very first production version of SCORM,…and that was version 1.1.…The first version of SCORM was actually based…on the best of existing standards already created…by the Aviation Industry Computer-Based Training Committee,…also known as "AICC", the IMS Global Learning Consortium,…the Institute of Electrical and Electronics Engineers,…or the "IEEE", and others.…